Capital Caring for Kids

 We support families from the time of your child’s diagnosis – even before birth – through treatment and end of life.

-Capital Caring Kids provides holistic symptom-directed care encompassing the social, emotional, psychological, and spiritual needs of children up to age 21 facing serious illness wherever they call home, anytime, day or night.
+Capital Caring Kids provides holistic symptom-directed care encompassing the social, emotional, psychological, and spiritual needs of infants, children, adolescents, and young adults up to age 30 facing serious illness wherever they call home, anytime, day or night.

 Our philosophy is to care for the entire family as serious illness has a profound impact on everyone who loves your child.